Hotiraripha/Hoti-s-World-NG/README.md

 ## Post-Installation

 - **Initial Setup**: Launch the Fallout 4 launcher through Mod Organizer 2 (MO2) to set your graphical settings.
 Afterward, close the launcher and start F4SE.
-- **NVIDIA Users**: If you are using an NVIDIA GPU, you will need to manually activate the weapon debris crash fix to prevent potential crashes related to this feature.
-This setting can be found in the `Fallout4Prefs.ini` file under `[Display]`, by setting `bEnableDebris` to `0`.
+- **NVIDIA Users**: Enable the mod weapon debris crash fix in the mods section of mod organizer 2, otherwise you will experience crashes.

 ## Modifications